 To help you with the general app settings, you can refer to this online help about the steps to create your app .

 GoodBarber gives you the opportunity to test the platform and play around with all the features for 30 days (you can choose to subscribe sooner, but it won't be required before the end of the 30 days).

 During this trial period, you can test your app as much as you want using the preview and My GoodBarber app, and start making it ready for its future publication in the stores.

 When you decide to actually submit the app to App Store Connect and Google Play, however, it is required to subscribe to a plan before you can get the production file of your app.

 Once all of the above has been set, the publication timeframe will depend on various factors listed bellow.

 The Developer Account Creation

-For both Apple and Google, you will have to create a developer account in order to be able to publish your app in the store (and also distribute the app internally ).
+For both Apple and Google, you will have to create a developer account in order to be able to publish your app in the store.

 - Creating a Google Play Developer account is usually almost instant if you don't have to set a Merchant Account.